 You can transfer money over the Internet using your online banking account.
 Log onto the system and click on "Transfer Money" or a similar tab.
 Follow the prompts to indicate how much money you want sent from your account and where.
 Provide the receiving account's routing number and account number when prompted.

-Withdraw From Another Account Due to Judgment
+Withdraw From Another Account

 If you win a lawsuit against another party in a civil case you may be awarded a judgment.
 A judgment may grant you the right to withdraw money from the other person's bank account through a procedure called garnishment.
 A court order signed by the judge is necessary for garnishment.